Six Things to Consider Before Pursuing a Degree in Fashion

 Remember, these are only a handful of the important questions you should be asking yourself.
 Start writing questions when they cross your mind so you can research the answers later.
 After all, getting a glimpse into your future as a fashion student and researching your top choices can be a lot of fun.

 When Coco Chanel said "The best things in life are free.
 The second best are very expensive," she might as well have been talking about Fashion institutions.
 They aren't located on every bustling block and the best of the best come with hefty price tags.
-Keep in mind that community colleges and career schools are usually less expensive, but they won't offer you the resume boost of a high profile college like Parsons, The New School for Design When budgeting your future school, ensure that you add in tuition, books, room and board, material fees and even the less obvious, like food (even the dollar menu gets expensive after a while).
+Keep in mind that community colleges and career schools are usually less expensive, but they won't offer you the resume boost of a high profile institution.
+When budgeting your future school, ensure that you add in tuition, books, room and board, material fees and even the less obvious, like food (even the dollar menu gets expensive after a while).
 While this may seem overwhelming at first, remember that countless scholarships, grants and loans are waiting for a great student like yourself to take advantage of.

 6. The Backup Plan